 The peaks here are for mountaineers.
 Only one named peak goes at Class 2, and most are Class 4 or 5 by their easiest routes.

 In general, it probably is neither necessary nor useful to make pages for every basin or cirque in a mountain range, but considering Titcomb Basin's significance and all the excellent climbing objectives clustered around it, it seems to make sense to offer this page, just as someone did for the Cirque of the Towers, to help with planning and logistics.
-(In the future, I may add a page for Indian Basin, Titcomb's sister basin and an alpine paradise in its own right and a place many climbers seek.)
+(There is also a page for Indian Basin, Titcomb's sister basin and an alpine paradise in its own right and a place many climbers seek.)

 Peaks in bold have SP pages and are attached as children to this page.